Non-guaranteed fixed and auction inventory

 About non-guaranteed auctions

-A private auction (also known as "private inventory") is a one-publisher-to-multiple-advertisers relationship.
-Private auctions give publishers more control over how they sell their inventory, while giving select buyers an advantage in auction buys.
+A non-guaranteed auction (also known as "private auction") is a one-publisher-to-multiple-advertisers relationship.
+Non-guaranteed auctions give publishers more control over how they sell their inventory, while giving select buyers an advantage in auction buys.

-Private auctions are second-price auctions with a CPM floor.
-With a private auction, the seller invites preferred buyers to participate and make a portion of their non-guaranteed inventory available for purchase at negotiated minimum prices for each buyer.
+Non-guaranteed auctions are second-price auctions with a CPM floor.
+With a non-guaranteed auction, the seller invites preferred buyers to participate and make a portion of their non-guaranteed inventory available for purchase at negotiated minimum prices for each buyer.
 The inventory goes to the highest bid from among the private buyers, provided the winning bid is above the minimum CPM.
-If none of the private auction buyers wins or bids on the inventory, it becomes available in a regular, "open" auction.
+If none of the non-guaranteed auction buyers wins or bids on the inventory, it becomes available in a regular, "open" auction.

 Yes.
-Depending on how publishers have segmented their inventory, they might be participating in a preferred deal and a private auction, in which case the following priority flow takes place:
+Depending on how publishers have segmented their inventory, they might be participating in a non-guaranteed fixed deal and a non-guaranteed auction, in which case the following priority flow takes place:

-- Preferred deals take priority over private auctions.
+- Non-guaranteed fixed deals take priority over non-guaranteed auctions.

-- Private auctions take priority over the open auction.
+- Non-guaranteed auctions take priority over the open auction.